kruxigen/Vistron/README.md

 ## License

-Vistron is licensed under the GNU GPLv2 license.
+Vistron is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for details.

 ## Credits